delvtech/hyperdrive/pull_request_template.md

 - [ ] **Visibility**
     - [ ] Are all `payable` function restricted to avoid stuck ether?
 - [ ] **Math**
+    - [ ] Is all of the arithmetic checked or guarded by if-statements that will catch underflows?
     - [ ] If `Safe` functions are altered, are potential underflows and overflows caught so that a failure flag can be thrown?
     - [ ] Are all of the rounding directions clearly documented?